Know-Your-School-Project/Know-Your-Florida-School/README.md

   <p align="center">
     The Know Your School online report card tool is a prototype of a reimagined, transparent, online school report card for states.
 It is intentionally designed as a base for a state, with the capability of expansion over time.
 The Know Your School tool was built using open-source front-end code that is accessible free of charge as a resource for other developers.
 Implementation of the code will require modification for new data sources.
-    <br><br>
-    The primary, publicly accessible-implementation of this project resides at <a href="https://knowyourfloridaschool.org/">KnowYourFloridaSchool.org</a>.
   </p>
 </p>